 RICHMOND, Va. -- As the coronavirus continues to spread in Virginia, new information shows how many confirmed COVID-19 patients have been discharged from the hospital.

-According to the Virginia Hospital & Healthcare Association (VHHA), 721 hospitalized patients in Virginia have been discharged as of Tuesday, April 14.
-That is an 254 increase in discharges from Monday.
+According to the Virginia Hospital & Healthcare Association (VHHA), 752 hospitalized patients in Virginia have been discharged, up from 721 patients on Tuesday.

 The data is the first look into COVID-19 recoveries in Virginia.
 While the data isn't an exact recovery statistic, the new discharge category, which is updated daily, shows how many COVID-19 patients where hospitalized and released.